UOUPROJECT/yiimp-pipe/README.md

 # yiimp-pipe
-modified yiimp supported pipe algo.
+modified yiimp pipe algo supported.

 You have two ways to configure your pool: